 Roman Baths Kitchen

-We had lunch at the Roman Baths Kitchen .
+We had lunch at the Roman Baths Kitchen.
 And because our morning had been so busy at the Roman Baths, we found it to be the perfect place.
-The location is fantastic, the wait staff were efficient and personable, and the food was fabulous!
+The location is fantastic, the wait staff was efficient and personable, and the food was fabulous!
 Between the four of us we wound up trying a bit of everything, I think!
 Here’s what we had:

 RBK burger; West Country beef served with fries and black ketchup